Becoming an Irish citizen through naturalisation

 You must have lived in the State for a certain length of time.
 The specific requirements are that you:

-- Have a period of 365 days* (1 year) continuous reckonable residence in the State immediately before the date of your application for naturalisation and
+- Have a period of 1 year continuous reckonable residence in the State immediately before the date of your application for naturalisation and

-- During the 8 years before that, have had a total reckonable residence in the State of 1,460 days* (4 years)
+- During the 8 years before that, have had a total reckonable residence in the State of 4 years

-Some categories of applicant can apply after 3 years residence (see ‘The Minister’s power to waive conditions’ below).
+Some other categories of applicant can apply after 3 years residence (see ‘The Minister’s power to waive conditions’ below).

 Calculating reckonable residence